Apollo 13: Launch and translunar injection

 The mission was launched at the planned time, 2:13:00 pm EST (19:13:00 UTC) on April 11.
 An anomaly occurred when the second-stage, center (inboard) engine shut down about two minutes early.
 This was caused by severe pogo oscillations.
 Starting with Apollo 10, the vehicle's guidance system was designed to shut the engine down in response to chamber pressure excursions.
 Pogo oscillations had occurred on Titan rockets (used during the Gemini program) and on previous Apollo missions, but on Apollo 13 they were amplified by an interaction with turbopump cavitation.
 A fix to prevent pogo was ready for the mission, but schedule pressure did not permit the hardware's integration into the Apollo 13 vehicle.
-A post-flight investigation revealed the engine was one cycle away from catastrophic failure.
+A post-flight investigation revealed the engine could only withstand one additional cycle before it would suffer catastrophic failure.
 The four outboard engines and the S-IVB third stage burned longer to compensate, and the vehicle achieved very close to the planned circular 190 km parking orbit, followed by a translunar injection (TLI) about two hours later, setting the mission on course for the Moon.

 After TLI, Swigert performed the separation and transposition maneuvers before docking the CSM Odyssey to the LM Aquarius, and the spacecraft pulled away from the third stage.
 Ground controllers then sent the third stage on a course to impact the Moon in range of the Apollo 12 seismometer, which it did just over three days into the mission.